-A systematic study of the biblical doctrine of the person and work of the Holy Spirit, including exegesis of key New Testament passages, examination of the various interpretations, refutation of the charismatic movement, and a thorough survey of the relevant theological literature.
+A study of the biblical doctrine of the person and work of the Holy Spirit.
+Includes a survey of the history of the doctrine, examination of the Old Testament evidence, exegesis of key New Testament passages, a refutation of the charismatic movement, and readings in the relevant theological literature.
 Identical to Th 753.
-Three hours.
+First semester, three hours.